 So, what is superfluous?
 And what is really necessary and appropriate for us to have to be healthy, happy, and fulfilled?
 It’s challenging to keep life simple in our society today and especially during this time of the year, when we are surrounded by catalogues, advertisements, internet, and malls that reach out to us with millions of things to buy and fill our lives with.

-Late Wayne Dyer once said that he would cut out the pockets of one of his coats and hang it in his closet to daily remind himself that he came to life with nothing and will leave with nothing.
+Wayne Dyer told on one of his audio tapes about cutting out the pockets of one of this coats and hanging it in his closet to daily remind himself that he came to life with nothing and will leave with nothing.